DiveshK007/zeta-simulation/README.md

 ## License
 This project is proprietary and confidential.
 All rights reserved.

+## Permission requests
+Permission to use, copy, or contribute to this repository must be requested in writing.
+Contact: divesh@example.com

+When requesting permission, please provide:
+- Your name and organization
+- Intended use (run, modify, distribute, or contribute)
+- Time period and distribution scope (if any)
+- Any related agreements or NDAs

+Permission requests will be processed manually; do not assume permission until you receive an explicit written approval from the repository owner.

 ## Quickstart (Windows PowerShell)
 ```powershell
 python -m venv .venv